 Investing in public relations campaigns or social media has gained steam

-Some marketers may feel that investing in public relations and social media marketing is more effective than SEO for several reasons:
+Some marketers want to take an out-with-the-old-in-with-the-older approach by shifting their attention to PR and socials as they seek opportunities.
+Some may feel that investing in public relations and social media marketing is more effective than SEO for a few different reasons:

 1. Brand Awareness: Public relations and social media marketing can effectively build brand awareness.
 They enable brands to engage with their target audience on a personal level.